Designing and executing demand generation activities that reach and drive the right traffic can improve sales and increase revenue through:

 How do I plan for the ‘right’ leads?

-In order to identify the ‘right’ types of leads there’s a fair few details we should know or at least be able to take educated guesses about our target audience.
-Including:
+In order to identify the ‘right’ types of leads, there are a fair few details you should know or at least be able to take educated guesses about your target audience, including:

 Building a tightly defined target account list and overlaying this list with intent data is now a common practice that supports many winning demand generation strategies.